NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 ```
 ---

 The following are the specifications for the methods in `class StaticBuffer`.
-The stub code is availabe here(TODO LINK).

 ### StaticBuffer :: StaticBuffer()